 Bitcoin and its associated technology are changing the world of finance and technology in more ways than one.

 By purchasing and using your first Bitcoin, you can also start learning about the hundreds and thousands of use cases that blockchain technology is enabling, including Smart Contracts and Decentralized Finance (DeFi for short)

 You don’t need to wait for days to send money globally

 Bitcoin offers more reasonable transaction fees than the likes of global remittance services, as well as much faster confirmation time.
 You can also look towards other cryptocurrencies to bring the cost down even lower, sometimes as low as a fraction of a cent!

 Support for Bitcoin, the number of people using it, the number of transactions on the network, and of course its price has increased year-on-year for the past 10 years since its creation.
 You can see the statistics for yourself!

 At Oobit.com you can go from cash to crypto, within minutes.
-Get started with as little as $20 and buy Bitcoin, and other cryptocurrencies, easily with a credit card, debit card, or bank account.
+Get started with as little as $20 and buy Bitcoin with a credit card, debit card, or bank account.